Hossein4062/Learn-basic-Python/README.md

 # Learn-basic-Python
-In this course, the basic concepts of Python will be taught.

-The materials, texts, and codes in this training are adapted from websites such as Udemy, Coursera, and Google for Education.
-It is worth mentioning that the above topics have been prepared for teaching at Shahed University, Tehran-Iran.
+In this course, we will cover the foundational topics of Python.
+The topics, texts, and code in this training are derived from the websites Udemy, Coursera, and Google for Education.
+It is important to mention two points.
+First, some unresolved errors may appear in the code, which are intended for discussion and analysis in the classroom.
+Second, the mentioned topics have been prepared for teaching at Shahed University, Tehran, Iran.
 Wishing you success, dear learner. 😉